 The Instrument Control Toolbox software supports the following interface objects:

-To learn how to create and use interface objects, see Creating an Interface Object.
+To learn how to create and use interface objects, see Create Interface Object.

 If you are using an interface object with a device object and